-The standard Data Nugget template has been iteratively developed in collaboration with K-12 teachers and Understanding Science, and brings a student through the process of science.
-There are several features that will allow you to customize a Data Nugget for your classroom and allow for differentiated learning:
+The standard Data Nugget template has been iteratively developed in collaboration with K-12 teachers, Understanding Science, and BSCS.
+Each Data Nugget activity brings a student through the entire process of science.
+Throughout the activity there are several features that will allow you to customize a Data Nugget for your classroom and allow for differentiated learning:

 - Content Levels: Data Nuggets are ranked from 1-4 according to the reading, vocabulary, and content level of the background information provided to students.
 Readability for each activity is determined using the Flesch–Kincaid Reading Grade Level, which calculates how difficult a reading passage in English is to understand.
 Content level is determined by aligning each activity with science standards and discussions with our advisor panel of K-12 teachers.
 Some Data Nuggets are available at multiple levels.